alegrigoriev/svn2git/README.md

 Here, `<Path>` is a glob (wildcard) match specification to match the beginning of SVN directory path, `<Refname>` is the refname substitution specification to make Git branch refname for this directory, and the optional `<RevisionRef>` substitution specification makes a root for revision refs for commits made on this directory.
+If `--create-revision-refs` is present in the command line, an implicit `<RevisionRef>` mapping will be added, if not present.

 The program replaces special variables and specifications in `ref substitution string` with strings matching the wildcard specifications in `path matching specification`.